LWFlouisa/BridgingNodes/README.md

 ## Vortex Structure
 For states in Vortex:
-Even number states connect to even number states in other Vortex state machines.
+Even number states connect to even number states in other Vortex state machines.<br />
-Odd number states connect to other number states in other vortex state machines.
+Odd number states connect to other number states in other vortex state machines.<br />
+Compatible states in each vortex must be structured in a way it doesn't matter what state you arrive in.

 ~~~
       8               1
       +               +